 Next week, a 6538 will be sold, but not by an auction house such as Phillips, Sotheby’s, or Christie’s as has been the typical final selling point of these coveted “James Bond Submariner” dive watches.
 Bob’s Watches — a pre-owned retailer that focuses heavily on selling Rolexes — will sell this first generation Submariner.

 The Rolex “James Bond Submariner” 6538 comes in a stainless steel case that measures 38 mm, with a big 8 mm crown, and no crown guards.

 This particular 1957 example features a 2-line gilt dial, like what Connery wore.
 The bezel insert is heavingly faded (ghost bezel), the red triangle is missing the pip but is nicely faded like the rest of the watch face, the case and rivet-link steel bracelet have been polished, and the black dial is completely matte with nicely patinated gilt markers and hands.
 According to Bob’s Watches, the movement is working and is under warranty for one year.

-The Bob’s Watches auction will begin November 16.
+The Bob’s Watches auction will begin on November 16.
 Learn more at Bobswatches.